accre/user-misc/Mirror-Directory-From-Box/README.md

-# Mirror Directory from Vanderbilt Box
+# Mirror Directory from Vanderbilt Box to ACCRE Cluster

 This bash script uses lftp to mirror a user-specified directory from Vanderbilt Box to the ACCRE cluster.